albertodoimo/ACTAM/README.md

 ### Musical Style

-Given the concept of representing the sound through a sort of rhythmic wheel which consists of the planets of the Solar System, we decided to keep the musical style consistent with the environment and therefore we tried to achieve a space-like flavour for the sound.
-Ambient music has surely been our greatest influence in this field and in particular the drone-like, slowly-raising synths of the "Blade Runner" soundtrack by the great Vangelis, along with most of Brian Eno's works.
+We decided to keep the musical style consistent with the aesthetic of the environment.
+Hence, we tried to give a space-like flavour to the sound.
+Ambient music has surely been our greatest influence in this context.
+Particularly, the drone-like, slowly-raising synths of the "_Blade Runner_" soundtrack (Vangelis, 1982), along with most of _Brian Eno_'s works.

-### Framework's choice
+### Framework Choice

-The sound was originally implemented with the library `Tone.js` because of its intuitiveness and its various features, in particular the transport functions to play and pause the loops and the easiness of implementation.
-Unfortunately, as the project was increasing in complexity during the final stages of work, we discovered that `Tone` is very inefficient and heavy computationally-wise, so we re-implemented the sound using the `AudioContext` environment which did the job very nicely.
+The sound components was originally implemented via the library `Tone.js` because of its intuitiveness and various features.
+In particular, we were interested in the transport functions to play and pause the loops and their easiness of implementation.
+Unfortunately, during the final stages of work, as the project was increasing in complexity, we discovered that `Tone.js` is very inefficient from a computational perspective.
+Thus, we switched to the `AudioContext` environment which, instead, worked perfectly.

-### Notes calculation from Image Processing data
+### From the Image Processing to the Music

-From the image processing we get the following data:
+The parameter extraction process returns the following encapsulated data:

 - Detected key
 - Mode (major or minor)